CarylThom/Light-Speed/README.md

 ### First Time Visitor Goals

-* As a First Time Visitor - Question
-                        =
-                        Answer

-* As a First Time Visitor -  Question
-                    =
-                         Amswer
-* As a First Time Visitor - Question
-                        =
-                        Answer
+* As a game player I want a game that is visually appealing and colourful =
+* As a game player I want a game that is easy to understand and fun, but also challenging enough to test my cognitive abilities =
+* As a game player I want to be entertained and to enjoy the experience =
 ### Returning/Frequent User Goals

-* As a Returning Visitor – Question =
-                            Answer
+* As a returning game player I want the game to be familiar but a different challenge every time  =
-* As a Returning Visitor - Question =
+* As a returning game player -
-                            Answer

-* As a Returning Visitor – Question =
+* As a returning game player  -
-                           Answer
 ## Credits

 ### Code